-Burns are some of the most challenging injuries to treat, and can leave a victim with long-term physical and emotional trauma.
-Burns can lead to expensive medical bills, lost wages, and great personal suffering.
-If your burn injury is the result of someone else’s negligence, your can file a personal injury claim against the negligent party.
+Burns are some of the most challenging injuries to treat.
+They can leave physical scars as well as long-lasting trauma.
+Burns may also lead to expensive medical bills, lost wages, and extreme personal suffering.

+When a burn victim attempts to recover compensation without legal representation, they are more likely to accept a lower offer to settle.
 Insurance adjusters and the negligent party will work to minimize your claim and make the process of recovering compensation tedious and difficult.
 Their goal is to reduce the amount you can recover in damages.
-When a burn victim attempts to recover compensation without legal representation, he or she is more likely to accept a lower offer to settle.
-It is vital that you retain a personal injury attorney if you have suffered severe burns due to an act of negligence.

 Burns are classified in terms of severity: